dotimothy/PiFmMorse/README.md

-# PiFmMorse
+# PiFmMorse: A Morse Code FM Radio Transmitter for the Raspberry Pi
-A Morse Code FM Radio Transmitter for the Raspberry Pi FM Transmitter Code Credits by markendoej
+FM Transmitter Credits by markendoej